Musicians who oppose Donald Trump's use of their music: Panic! at the Disco

 Brendon Urie of Panic! at the Disco demanded that Trump stop using his song "High Hopes" at Trump's political rallies in 2020, releasing a brief statement, saying, "Donald Trump represents nothing we stand for...Dear Trump Campaign, F--- you.
 You're not invited.
 Stop playing my song.
 No thanks, Brendon Urie, Panic!
 At The Disco & company".

 Pharrell Williams

-Pharrell Williams opposed Trump's playing of his song "Happy" at rallies, including one held just hours after the 2018 Pittsburgh synagogue shooting.
+Pharrell Williams opposed a cover of his song "Happy" being played at Trump rallies, including one held just hours after the 2018 Pittsburgh synagogue shooting.
 Williams' legal team threatened legal action, claiming its use without permission was copyright and trademark infringement.

 Phil Collins

 Phil Collins's legal team sent a cease-and-desist letter to Trump's campaign after the unauthorized use of "In the Air Tonight" at a rally at Des Moines, Iowa on October 14, 2020.
+The letter also noted "Mr. Collin’s [sic] express and unequivocal statement that he wants no affiliation whatsoever with The President or the Trump campaign."

 Prince

-The estate of Prince condemned Trump's use of his song "Purple Rain" at a rally in 2019.
-In response, the estate shared a letter from the Trump campaign from 2018 that had promised not to use Prince's music, because they had not received the rights from the estate, showing they had official documentation of acknowledgement that they did not have the rights to play the music.
+The estate of Prince condemned Trump's use of his song "Purple Rain" at a rally in 2019, and published a letter from the Trump campaign from 2018 that had promised not to use Prince's music.